-The Career Services Office offers a variety of services to help students with their educational goals.
+The Career Services Office offers various services to help students with their career goals.
 Whether you are confident in the career path you have chosen, or you have some uncertainties about your major, we can help.

-We specialize in career development, the process of helping you identify, plan for, and achieve your career goals.
-This is achieved by offering information, advice, training, and resources designed to help you select an educational path that leads to a financially rewarding and personally satisfying career.
+We specialize in career development, the process of helping you identify, plan for and achieve your career goals.
+This is achieved by offering information, advice, training, and resources to help you select an educational path leading to a financially rewarding and personally satisfying career.
 These services are available to currently enrolled students and alumni.
 Career Services assists students in finding jobs while pursuing their degrees or upon completion of a program.
 This includes assistance in planning their job search, resume development, and improving interviewing skills.
-Career Services also assists employers who wish to post job listings on Northwest State's online job board.
+Career Services also assists employers who wish to post job opportunities for students and hosts the annual NSCC Job and Career Fair.
+To look into what jobs are currently in demand, check out the online job board offered through College Central Network along with the state Ohio Means Jobs webpage.